 Best Lures, Bait & Tackle to catch Silver Perch

-Lures aren’t very effective to use with silver perch; however, fishing with small cut/strip bait on little hooks does the job.
+Lures aren’t very effective to use with silver perch; however, fishing with small cut/strip bait on small hooks does the job.
 Baits to use include shrimp, blood worms, squid, clams, and fish.

 The following are fishing lures, bait and tackle that can be used to catch Silver Perch: